 As it happens, Japan are the current Unofficial Football World Champions, having taken the title from Argentina back in October.
 However, the Japanese play South Korea on Wednesday in the latest Unofficial Football World Championships (UFWC) title match.
 You can read more at the UFWC website.

 The English edition of Unofficial Football World Champions was published in January, and is available in paperback from all good bookshops, including Amazon.co.uk, and it’s also on Kindle.
-There’s more information about the English edition here, and you can order it using the links on the right.
+There’s more information about the English edition here.